tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 ## Create a sample response in your surfreport/{beachId} endpoint

-{% include activity.html %}

-For the `surfreport/{beachId}` endpoint that we've been exploring in our [sample API scenario](docapis_new_endpoint_to_doc.html), create a section that shows the response example and a response schema.
-Look over the response to make sure it shows what it should.
+For the `surfreport/{beachId}` endpoint that we've been exploring in our [sample API scenario](docapis_new_endpoint_to_doc.html), let's create a section that shows the response example and a response schema.
+Here's my approach for these sections:

-Here's what mine looks like:

 <div class="docSample">